One Name, Two Games: Virtual Magic KingdomHow one doomed project changed Disney, then came back twice Edition 2 | Last Updated 8 Dec 2021

-Concurrent to the production of Virtual Magic Kingdom for a short time was a tie-in to the mature action film The Rock, starring Sean Connery, Nicholas Cage, and Ed Harris.
+Concurrent to the production of Virtual Magic Kingdom for a short time, as briefly mentioned before, was a tie-in to the mature action film The Rock, starring Sean Connery, Nicholas Cage, and Ed Harris.
 Not much was made public about the game, and it was cancelled behind closed doors.

-We talked budgets in our first interview session.
+We talked budgets in the first interview session.
 In total, The Rock cost an estimated $3 million.
 Ultimately, Virtual Magic Kingdom would reach as far as $8 million.

 In the grand scope of Disney’s operations, $8 million was a small fraction of an animated film’s budget – barely one-tenth the budget of Hercules.
 However, both Disney Interactive and Feature Animation were experiencing rapid budget inflation, and the sales of games reportedly remained stagnant.